lrusak/game.moonlight/Readme.md

 ### Developing on Linux

 The add-on requires several dependencies to build properly.
 Like Kodi's build system, you can perform a system install or a local one (demonstrated here).

-First, clone p8-platform and build per standard CMake:
+The dependencies can be found in [depends/common](depends/common):

+* p8-platform
+* kodi-platform
+* zlib
+* openssl
+* enet
+* moonlight-common-c
+* pugixml (will be replaced by tinyxml2 in the future)

+You can provide them yourself, or build and install them to the kodi `--prefix` directory that you passed to `./configure`.
+Follow the instructions below if you're not providing them yourself:

+#### p8-platform

 ```shell
 git clone https://github.com/Pulse-Eight/platform.git